To avoid delays, please complete the form correctly and attach all necessary documents. The average processing time last quarter was 42 days.

 If your application is successful, you will receive an approval certificate, which is valid for three years.

 Once you are approved, you should familiarise yourself with your ongoing obligations and licensing requirements.
-For more information, view our Running your business – sex work service providers section.
+For more information, view Running your business – sex work service providers.

 When considering your application, the Business Licensing Authority (BLA) may require you to provide further information.
 The BLA may refuse your application if you do not provide this within a reasonable timeframe.